jackadam1981/ChromeEc/docs/fingerprint/fingerprint-dev-for-partners.md

 <!-- mdformat off(b/139308852) -->
 *** note
-In all of the following commands, replace `<BOARD>` in the command with `bloonchipper` or `dartmonkey` depending on the development board you are using.
+In all of the following commands, replace `<BOARD>` in the command with `dartmonkey` depending on the development board you are using.
 ***
 <!-- mdformat on -->